Free (Kid Cudi album)

 Free is the eleventh studio album by American musician Kid Cudi.
 It was released on August 22, 2025, via Wicked Awesome and Republic Records.
-The album, a pop record, was preceded by three singles, "Neverland", "Grave" and "Mr. Miracle".
+Production was handled by Cudi himself, along with BNYX®, Dan Crean, DJ Replay, and others.
+The album was preceded by three singles, "Neverland", "Grave" and "Mr. Miracle".
 "Neverland" was accompanied by a short film directed by Ti West, while the music video for "Grave" was directed by Samuel Bayer.

+Serving as Cudi's first pop record, Free is a concept album exploring Cudi's liberation from both his mental health struggles and the constraints of major record deals and contracts.
+The album received mixed reviews from critics, who praised its joyful tone and production while criticizing the songwriting and perceived inconsistency in quality.